jonathan-odonnell/milestone-project-3/testing.md

 11. Enter an email address that does not contain one character followed by an at sign, followed by two more characters and then a dot.
 Click on the sign up button and verify that the form does not submit and shows the invalid input error message.
     - Outcome: Pass

-12. Verify that when the user enters an email address which is in the required format and clicks the sign up button, the form submits, the user's email address is added to the newsletters database and the html is dynamically updated to show a message thanking the user for signing up to the newsletter.
+12. Verify that when the user enters an email address which is in the required format and clicks the sign up button, the form submits, the user's email address is added to the newsletters database and the HTML is dynamically updated to show a message thanking the user for signing up to the newsletter.
     - Outcome: Pass

 ## Sign In page